bsu-cs315/E1-Robinson/README.md

 ## Report

-Both essential and auxiliary goals are met with this project.
+Both the essential and the auxiliary goals are met with this project.

 The player is able to control the launch angle using A/D and Left/Right arrow keys.
 Similarly, they can control the power of the launch using W/S and the Up/Down arrow keys.
 All of this can be seen in [the Ball script](project/cs315exercise1_1/ball.gd)